Silanael/sart/README.md

 - Saving and loading config file from home dir
 - Progress indicators for non-verbose levels.
 - Encryption of a JSON-wallet + a keyring for drive/file keys.
-Probably even more than that.
-Getting some sleep now.

 ## PREREQUISITES (IF BUILDING FROM SOURCE)